 Embedding content in a SharePoint page

-- In HoriZZon, open the view you want to share embed, and click Share in the upper right corner of the page.
+- In HoriZZon, open the view you want to share embed, and click Share at the top of the page.

 - In Embed view, click SharePoint.